 To get admission in the MBA Business Management, follow the admission process below of BIBS:

 Step 1: Go to the official site for MBA entrance exams like CAT or XAT-India.
-Sign up by giving your personal and education details.
+Sign up by giving your personal and educational details.
 After registration, you will get a confirmation email or SMS with a link to complete your application.

 Step 3: If your university requests this, submit your application online or personally.
 Some may require you to bring paper documents for verification on interview day, so prepare them.

-Step 4: You may need an entrance examination like CAT or XAT to test your logical reasoning, English, general knowledge and logic.
+Step 4: You may need an entrance examination like CAT or XAT to test your logical reasoning, English, general knowledge, and logic.
 Some schools may also discuss interviews or groups later.

 Step 6: If selected, you will receive an admit card after one week of the selection round, or via email through the university portal.
-This letter will include your course fee, hostel information and orientation schedule.
+This letter will include your course fee, hostel information, and orientation schedule.

 Step 7: To secure your location, pay the entry fee mentioned in the letter and any deposit in the letter before the time limit.

-Required Documents:
+Required Documents

 - 10th and 12th mark sheets